-Costa soon left for Bend, Ore., where he remains editor in chief under former Statesman publisher Gordon Black.
-All of the editors who followed him, all women - Karen Baker, Carolyn Washburn and Vicki Gowler - followed the approach that Costa made part of the Statesman's DNA.
+Costa soon left for Bend, Oregon, where he was editor in chief under former Statesman publisher Gordon Black.
+All of the editors who followed him, all women - Karen Baker, Carolyn Washburn, Vicki Gowler and Rhonda Prast - followed the approach that Costa made part of the Statesman’s DNA.

 Gowler held the story, wanting better evidence before making such explosive claims.
 When news broke that Craig had pleaded guilty to disorderly conduct after being charged with soliciting an undercover officer for sex in a Minnesota airport bathroom, the Statesman published Popkey’s story.
 It was one of three Pulitzer Prize finalists in breaking news.

 Sports also had grown into big news in the 1990s, with the arrival of the Steelheads hockey team, the rebuilding of the Boise State Broncos and the arrival on the scene of Kristin Armstrong, a young cyclist from the University of Idaho who qualified for the Olympic Trials in 1999.
 Boise State University’s football program was gaining national respect, beating Top 10 teams and going undefeated.

 Americans were learning about the Broncos through the Statesman stories and columns of Chadd Cripe and Brian Murphy and photographs on the front pages of newspapers like The New York Times by Idaho Statesman photographers.